Intravenous Line (IV)

 A specially trained nurse or doctor will:

-Find a vein for the IV.
-Sometimes they apply numbing medicine to the area before
+- Find a vein for the IV.
+Sometimes they apply numbing medicine to the area before placing the IV.

 Can I Stay With My Child During IV Placement?

 Yes, parents can stay when their child gets an IV line.

 Putting in an IV takes a few minutes.

 The nurse may use another long tube to connect the IV to an IV bag of fluid or medicine.
 Often, a pump helps the fluid or medicine slowly go into the child's vein.
 The IV bag hangs on a pole that can be wheeled around.

 Placing an IV is usually done without any problems.
 Sometimes there's a small bruise at the site where the needle and tube entered the vein.